Staff Policy D-602.05

 - The student has the right to be made aware of Michigan law regarding mandatory testing of sexual assault suspects for communicable diseases, including notice of the results of the testing.

 - The student has the right to request that the College take reasonable action to prevent unnecessary or unwanted contact with an alleged perpetrator.
-For further explanation of any of these rights contact the Dean for Enrollment Management and Student Services for a copy of the Students Rights and Responsibilities Policy.
+For further explanation of any of these rights contact the Vice President for Enrollment Management & Student Services for a copy of the Students Rights and Responsibilities Policy.

 - Alleged Perpetrator’s Rights